 Combining the Lentils, Rice, Spices, and Shallots

-- To the oil, add garlic, coriander, cumin, and cinnamon and cook 1-2 minutes or until fragrant and garlic is softened.
+- To the oil, add garlic, coriander, cumin, pepper, and cinnamon and cook 1-2 minutes or until fragrant and garlic is softened.

 - Add the lentils and stir to distribute the spices evenly.
 Cook until heated through, then add the rice and half the caramelized shallots or onions.
 Mix and taste for salt and pepper; adjust as needed.